 Alex has also litigated various types of cases, ranging from high profile cases with intense media coverage, complex civil cases, multi-million dollar class actions, single-plaintiff lawsuits, limited civil cases, and even matters before the California Labor Commissioner.
 Throughout his career, he has repeatedly secured favorable outcomes for his clients, ranging from favorable settlements to complete and unqualified victories by summary judgment, jury verdict, and affirmance on appeal.

-Alex also has experience with counseling, advising, and training clients on numerous personnel policies and practices, including wage and hour law compliance, EEO best practices, AB1825 sexual harassment requirements, discrimination and harassment prevention, social media policies, and leave policies, to name a few.
+Alex also has experience with counseling, advising, and training clients on numerous personnel policies and practices, including wage and hour law compliance, equal employment opportunity (EEO) best practices, AB1825 sexual harassment requirements, discrimination and harassment prevention, social media policies, and leave policies, to name a few.
 Being fluent in Spanish, he has represented numerous clients in cross-border matters and is frequently called upon to interview Spanish-speaking witnesses, translate legal documents, and make Spanish language presentations to Spanish-speaking workforces.

 Alex has been named to the Southern California "Rising Star" list by Super Lawyers magazine from 2015-2020 in the area of labor and employment law, and has presented on various topics in employment law, both as a panelist for the Orange County Bar Association Labor and Employment Law Section and as a panelist and moderator for the annual statewide "Employment Law Practice Year in Review" seminar held by the California Continuing Education of the Bar.
 He was also a contributing author for Employment Law Practice: 2015 Year in Review, an annual publication for the California Continuing Education of the Bar used to educate attorneys throughout California about recent developments in employment law.